rss logo

-In this guide, I will demonstrate how to use the robust and secure OpenBSD to set up a DHCP server.
+This guide demonstrates how to use the robust and secure OpenBSD operating system to set up a DHCP server.

-Recently I had the need to configure a DHCP server for a Wi-Fi guest network, and OpenBSD is the ideal solution for this task.
-It's a lightweight, highly secure, and stable choice.
+I recently needed to configure a DHCP server for a Wi-Fi guest network, and OpenBSD proved to be the ideal solution: lightweight, highly secure, and remarkably stable.

 # $OpenBSD: dhcpd.conf,v 1.1 2014/07/11 21:20:10 deraadt Exp $